Hanhpt23/OmniMod/README.md

 Higher μ increases training time but optimal at 0.3.

-## Contributing
+## Next
-Contributions are welcome!

-We are extending the pipeline to support multimodal input understanding.
+We are extending the pipeline to support multimodal understanding including images, videos and audios.
 If you are interested, please reach out to us at hanhpt.phamtan@gmail.com.

 ## Citation